CreLox/FluorescenceLifetime/README.md

 ## Excluding autofluoresence pixels based on the phasor transformation
 The phasor transformation is a normalized Fourier transformation that converts time-resolved emission data into a single point in the complex plane.
 For a donor fluorophore with an exponential decay $D(t) = Ce^{-t/τ}$ after pulsed excitation at time zero and any positive $\omega$ with a dimension of $s^{-1}$, the phasor transformation of $D(t)$ is defined as
 $$\mathcal{P}(\omega, D) = (\int_0^{+\infty} e^{i \omega t}D(t)dt)/(\int_0^{+\infty} D(t)dt) = \frac{1}{1+\omega^2\tau^2} + \frac{\omega\tau}{1+\omega^2\tau^2}i.$$
-For discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of photon $n  (n = 1, 2, ..., N$) is $t_n$.
+For discrete time-resolved emission data, suppose that the arrival micro-time (after pulsed excitation at time zero) of a series of emission photon $n  (n = 1, 2, ..., N$) is $t_n$.
 The phasor transformation of the series is then
 $$\mathcal{P}(\omega) = \sum_{n=0}^{N} e^{i \omega t_n}/N.$$
 The corresponding phasor $\frac{1}{1+\omega^2\tau^2} + \frac{\omega\tau}{1+\omega^2\tau^2}i$ on the complex plane $G+Si \rightarrow (G, S), G, S \in \mathbb R$, is distributed on the semicircle
 $$(G-1/2)^2+S^2 = 1/4, S>0.$$